South Cornwall · TR3

 Why Playing Place is its own job.

-Outside Conservation Area and AONB.
+Around Playing Place (TR3), outside Conservation Area and AONB.
 Kea parish operates active input on infill schemes; sewerage capacity has shaped some recent decisions.
 For building regulations package specifically, Playing Place sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Playing Place project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Playing Place properly up front saves more time than any drawing tool ever will.
+Most of our building regulations package work in Playing Place lands on Edwardian and Victorian cottages on the fringes, with detailing that has to nod to the wider Carnon Downs streetscape.

 Planning note